 Implicitly the product to be verified cannot belong to categories C and D equipment (defined in Table 5-1).

-Similarity analysis shall define differences that can dictate complementary verification activities.
+Similarity analysis shall define differences that can dictate additional verification activities.

 An analysis programme shall be defined in the Verification Plan (VP).